Nacho223/TheyArebillionsBackupService/README.md

 Installation:

+****If you don't want to download the entire code, go to bin/release, download Release.rar and extract it on any folder.

 Copy the ..\bin\release folder anywhere.
 Run Command Prompt in admin mode from Task Manager --> Run.
 Go to the folder in CMD and write this command for 32bit or with Framework64 as below:

 C:\Windows\Microsoft.NET\Framework\v4.0.30319\installutil.exe C:\[your folder]\FuckTheyAreBillions.exe